dc401/RemoteAcquireCLI/README.md

 Run one of the scripts meant for Windows either PowerShell or Batch file.
 You will need these scripts copied to the endpoint(s)

 Licensed under GPL v2 .
 NO expressed warranities of any kind.

+Like our open source tools and utilities?
+Find out more at SCIS Security. www.scissecurity.com